arnogweiss/lightning-trigger/README.md

 # lightning-trigger
 An arduino-based lightning trigger for still cameras.
-The increased ligh level of a lightning should trigger the electric remote release of a camear.
+The increased ligh level of a lightning should trigger the electric remote release of a camera.

 This is mainly for me to play around with some arduino programming and arduino based hardware design.
 At the same time I want to have something that my be at least remotely useful.

 All software and hardware designs are GPL V3.0, see LICENSE.txt.

+## Tools to be useful

+* Arduino IDE https://www.arduino.cc/en/Main/Software for Arduino coding.
+* Fritzing http://fritzing.org/home/ for designing the board layout.

 ## Project roadmap